 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-Sometimes it’s hard to get engaged in a book for many reasons.
+Sometimes it’s hard to get engaged in a book for different reasons.
 Learn what you like in a book, and focus on it when you do.

 I have a bit of a problem sometimes where I don’t get engaged in books as much as I’d like.
 My primary problem is that I try to read so much that I read at times when I’m not focused.
 It’s really easy to let my mind drift to random thoughts about my kids, work, or other projects that I have going on.